Banks in Estonia: traditional or digital solutions? That is the question

 As we said in the beginning if you choose a traditional bank it could be an Estonian bank, but it doesn’t have to be.
 You can choose between these two options:

 - Estonian banks.
 There are many banks in Estonia to choose from, but the most important are these: Swedbank, SEB, LHV, Luminor, and Coop Pank.

 - A bank from the EEA (European Economic Area).
 From 2019, it’s perfectly fine if you want to use a traditional bank from the EEA (European Economic Area).
 So you may open an account for your company with a French, Italian, or German bank.
 In that case, there are certain documents that you will need to obtain, notarize, with an apostille, and probably translate by a sworn translator.

-On the other hand, there are fintech alternatives such as Revolut Business, Wamo, or Wise.
+On the other hand, there are fintech alternatives such as Revolut Business.
 In this post, we talk about these digital solutions in more detail.